ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ~~~

 **Create table finalresults in Hive, save it as ORC, load data into it,
-print the first 10 lines from the Hive table in Spark**
+and then create the final table called riskfactor using CTAS**

 ~~~scala
 hiveContext.sql("create table finalresults( driverid String, occurance bigint,totmiles bigint,riskfactor double) stored as orc").toDF()